 When a person experiencing a nervous breakdown arrives at a Bridges to Recovery residential care facility, they receive a functional behavior assessment to understand their mental health crisis and the causes of those problems; and a treatment plan customized to invoke healing.
 Treatment of a nervous breakdown begins right away and includes:

 - A detailed evaluation within 24 hours of arrival from a psychiatrist

 - Assignment of your personal medical team and primary therapist

 - Understanding your current mental health treatment and history

 - Psychological testing

-Each treatment plan is designed on a case-by-case basis, and often includes:
+Each treatment plan at Bridges to Recovery is designed on a case-by-case basis, and often includes:

 - Three to five 50-minute individual psychotherapy sessions per week